JNRowe/vim-configs/README.rst

 Scan over the ``vimrc`` file and figure out what you wish to do with it.
-The choices are to just run with it, override it with your own ``~/.vimrc`` or more likely simply to cherrypick the parts of it you like.
+The choices are to just run with it, override it with your own ``~/.vimrc`` or more likely simply to cherry pick the parts of it you like.

 .. _vim: http://www.vim.org/
 .. _email: jnrowe@gmail.com